Tell Congress to Protect Your Pension Benefits

 This Joint Select Committee represents the best chance yet to pass legislation that helps our Fund and protects your benefits and retirement security.
 The Trustees (as well as the AFM and Fund employers) are advocating to members of this Committee—asking that they move with urgency to produce a bipartisan solution that treats our participants fairly.

 Now Congress needs to hear directly from you.

-The voices of our 50,000 participants and those of other funds facing insolvency will be crucial in persuading members of the Joint Select Committee to act this year to produce and pass legislation that fully and fairly solves this crisis.
+The voices of our 50,000 participants and those of other funds facing insolvency will be crucial in persuading members of the Joint Select Committee to produce and pass legislation that fully and fairly solves this crisis.

 You can use the information below to: